nazislam/Hackathon-TGOF/README.md

 - The game will generate 8 cards for each player.
 These cards include different capabilities such as attack, speed, HP, range, and defense.
 ![Cards](/resources/description/cards_shadow.png "Cards")
 - Players attack if an enemy exists within the range of his attack zone.
 - The map has different terrain such as river, mountain, swamp, grass, where if the player goes, his range of movement will decrease.
-The weapon boxes and player position is generated randomly.
+The weapon boxes and player position are generated randomly.
 ![Random Maps](/resources/description/map_shadow.png "Maps generated randomly")
 - Each player has a randomly generated luck which represents the probability of dodging an enemy’s attack.
 - Objects like weapons, cards, and potions are spread all over the map, and players can grab them by moving to the block occupying the object.